-Air conditioners are undoubtedly significant appliances and a common sight in many American households.
+Air conditioners are a vital appliance and a common sight in many households.
 They have proved efficient and reliable in improving indoor air quality.
-Heating, ventilation, and air conditioning (HVAC) systems enable you to control a given space’s temperature.
+HVAC systems enable you to control a given space’s temperature.

-HVAC systems can also help in leveling moisture levels and controlling draught movement within a conditioned space.
+HVAC systems can also help control moisture levels within a conditioned space.
 The systems also oversee the supply of fresh air and maintain carbon levels in the room.
-However, these systems have undergone significant upgrades that allow you to take control of various indoor parameters.
-A sound HVAC system is defined by the ability and efficiency to take control of these parameters.
+These systems have undergone significant upgrades.
+These upgrades now allow you to take control of various indoor parameters.
+A sound HVAC system has the ability and efficiency to take control of these parameters.

 Here is a few information to help you understand how HVAC systems work.